SecureHandshake/HandshakeApp/README.md

 If you notice any bug, have a suggestion then please open a GitHub issue.
 Pull requests are welcome.
 Get going!
 Please be consistent with your style throughout.

+Please follow Vincent Driessen's [branching model](http://nvie.com/posts/a-successful-git-branching-model/).
+You can use a GUI such as [Sourcetree](http://sourcetreeapp.com) or the [`gitflow`](https://github.com/nvie/gitflow) extension to make tasks easier for you.

 Any kind of contribution is welcome.

 License